halfMountainer/maven-purge-local-failed-plugin/README.md

 # maven-purge-local-failed-plugin

 ### purpose
-I hate deleting uncompleted jar files from remote maven repository again and again . so I write this plugin to escape :)
+I hate deleting uncompleted local jar files again and again which are downloaded from remote maven repository. so I write this plugin to escape :)

 ### usage